and is doing really well!

 We are delighted to say that our Jubilee tree planting has now also been uploaded to The Queen’s Green Canopy (QGC) map and we've been sent the above QGC virtual plaque.
 You can find out more about the QGC Map here: https://queensgreencanopy.org/ and you can follow their digital channels on Facebook, Twitter and Instagram where they will be sharing Jubilee tree plantings throughout the official planting season from October to March. #QueensGreenCanopy #plantatreeforthejubilee

-A new website on dutch elm disease (DED) resistant elms has been been developed by Andrew Brookes with help from other elm tree enthusiasts and experts.
+A new website on dutch elm disease (DED) resistant elms has been developed by Andrew Brookes with help from other elm tree enthusiasts and experts.
 The website covers a broad range of aspects of the DED elms and includes a section on suppliers of trees. https://disease-resistant-elms.org/

 Further information on the tree can be found at these websites:-